Bruno-366/Arch-Install/README.md

 I encountered 3 problems.

 ## Problem 1
-How know if a variable is empty.
+How to know if a variable is empty.
 I could probably have used some sort of loop, inside of which I used `-z "$var"`.
 However, what I would have prefered is the following: